vipin-pstuff/javascript-notes/js-course-by-Jonas-Udemy/notes/18-Forkify-App-Building-a-Modern-Application/06-Listening-For-load-and-hashchange-Events.md

     })
     ```
     - output : now if we don't have any hash id on the URL then we'll not get any error
+        - & when we click on either Recipe 1 or Recipe 2 link then we'll get the recipe according to their hash id <br>
+            so we're able to switch b/w different recipe
+        - so this important part of our project ✔️

 - now here the code is not implemented in clean way so in next lecture , we'll talk about architecture of this project